chaeeon-lim/SoccerDatabase/README.md

 # SoccerDatabase

-####SoccerDatabase Project Program from Database Systems Class in Handong Global University
+SoccerDatabase Project Program from Database Systems Class in Handong Global University

-This document instruct how to run this program.
+This document instructs how to run this program.
 There is 3 things you need to implement it.

 **These things must be done below this sentence.**